ai-on-gke/website/site/content/docs/agentic/flowise/index.md

     serviceAccount:
       create: false
       name: $(terraform output -raw k8s_service_account_name)
+    service:
+      type: NodePort
+      ports:
+        http: 80
     EOF
     ```

+    > [!NOTE]
+    > If you do not want to expose the app with IAP and just use `port-forward`,
+    you may want to change the type of the service from the `NodePort` to `ClusterIP`, since `port-forward` does not require an external port.

 3. Install Flowise helm chart with the values from the file that was created previously.
 To learn more about the chart, please refer to its [page](https://artifacthub.io/packages/helm/cowboysysop/flowise).
 Especially for the [templates](https://artifacthub.io/packages/helm/cowboysysop/flowise?modal=template&template=deployment.yaml) and [default values](https://artifacthub.io/packages/helm/cowboysysop/flowise?modal=values).